OrageSpace/QingYunGit/readme.txt

-Git is aversion control stystm.
+Git is a distributed version control stystm.
 Git is free software.